Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 - Bushfire proximity — soot and smoke residue from nearby burns

-Annual soiling loss estimates by region:
+Annual solar panel soiling loss estimates by region:

 | Region | Typical Annual Soiling Loss | Primary Soiling Type |